SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems: Related Work

 Despite these efforts, existing benchmarks for operations research problems exhibit important limitations.
-Existing works are only compatible with standard Gym environments, rather than the CMDP interface required by frameworks like OmniSafe.
+Existing works are only compatible with standard Gymnasium environments, rather than the CMDP interface required by frameworks like OmniSafe.
 They typically handle constraint violations by penalizing the reward function, rather than modeling them as explicit cost signals.
-Furthermore, many environments simplify or abstract away industrial complexity, limiting their utility for evaluating algorithms in realistic, safety-critical scenarios. \textit{OR-Gym}, for example, primarily consists of toy problems such as knapsack and bin packing, which lack the structural and constraint richness of real-world applications. \textit{PC-Gym} focuses exclusively on continuous control problems, omitting discrete decisions and combinatorial logic. \textit{SustainGym} centers on sustainability-oriented problems, but does not incorporate the nonlinear, nonconvex constraints and logical decision-making present in many OR applications, such as those found in the blending problem.
+Furthermore, many environments simplify or abstract away industrial complexity, limiting their utility for evaluating algorithms in realistic, safety-critical scenarios. \textit{OR-Gym}, for example, primarily consists of toy problems such as knapsack and bin packing, which lack the structural and constraint richness of real-world applications. \textit{SustainGym} centers on sustainability-oriented problems, but does not incorporate the nonlinear nonconvex constraints in many OR applications, such as those found in the blending problem.
 These gaps motivate the development of a benchmark suite featuring rich, constrained, and practically relevant OR problems that can serve as a rigorous testbed for safe RL algorithms.
+These comparisons are summarized in Table~\ref{tab:comp}.
+A more detailed comparison of the environments is show in Appendix \ref{sec:appendix:envcomp}.